-This is a collection of five short videos - The Arctic Ice Cap, Sampling the Ice, Arctic Fisheries, Natives Feel Effect and Arctic Energy -- that can be played separately or in sequence.
-They show how climate change is affecting fishing, native populations and access for the oil and gas industry in the Arctic.
-The videos include personal reflections by writers Andrew C. Revkin and Simon Romero, scientists and residents about their experience of the impacts of the climate change in the Arctic.
+This is a collection of five short videos that show how climate change is affecting fishing, native populations and access for the oil and gas industry in the Arctic.
+The videos include personal reflections by writers Andrew C. Revkin and Simon Romero, scientists, and residents about their experience of the impacts of the climate change in the Arctic.

-In this activity, students reconstruct past climates using lake varves as a proxy to interpret long-term climate patterns and to understand annual sediment deposition and how it relates to weather and climate patterns.
+In this activity, students reconstruct past climates using lake varves as a proxy to interpret long-term climate patterns.
+Students use data from sediment cores to understand annual sediment deposition and how it relates to weather and climate patterns.